 Propane delivers more than double the amount of heat of natural gas per cubic foot – 2,500 BTUs versus 1,000 BTUs.

 This is one of the reasons propane grills are extremely popular, because they provide more heat per unit of gas.

 One of the advantages of propane grills is their portability.
-Because they aren’t attached to a fixed natural gas line, they can go wherever you choose, whereas a natural gas grill is pretty much tied to there the hook up is.
+Because they aren’t attached to a fixed line, they can go wherever you choose, whereas an NG grill is pretty much tied to there the hook up is.